 The small cottages of Black Lion Court were built in 1990 on land originally owned by Memorial University.
 Unfortunately, because the University failed to live up to one of the conditions imposed on it by Harlow Council when the property was acquired, a portion of the site reverted to the town and these cottages were built on it.

 St. John's Church* was built in 1839, closed in 1979, and converted to the St. John's Arts and Recreation Centre.
-The lych gate and graveyard remain, the latter containing one of the few registered military graves in Harlow.
+The lych gate remains, as does the graveyard which contains one of the few registered military graves in Harlow.
 Although this is one of only tens of thousands of such graves scattered the length and breadth of the Kingdom, its lonely presence in this neglected graveyard is particularly poignant.
 It holds the remains of Robert Gerald Lincoln of Park Hill, an electrical mechanic in the Royal Navy, killed on 8 January 1943 at the age of 19.
 The inscription reads:

 I, said the master